shekkizh/neuralnetworks.thought-experiments/Generative Models/GAN/Readme.md

  - Initialization - Can't stress this enough.
 I was not able to get any result with xavier initialization or with random normal intialization of deviation 0.2.
 Looking at the scale of gradients it just made sense to start with much smaller weights so that generator can start moving in the right direction from the beginning.
 Ended up using weights with random normal initialization with deviation of 0.02.
  - Batch normalization - These are supposed to help gradient flow but an improper decay or slow decay on the parameters used in batch norm is again going to hinder gradient flow.
 0.9 seemed like the sweet spot.
  - Not sure how important this could be but I found that having equal number of layers in both generator and discriminator and having the number of weights at a ratio (approx 0.5) that doesn't make one model lag was helpful for training.
- - As for the dataset having inputs that similar traits to some extent seemed important - What I mean is trying to create varied outputs like cats and buses without a doing a conditional generation failed eventually.
+ - As for the dataset having inputs that similar traits to some extent seemed important - What I mean is trying to create varied outputs like cats and buses without doing a conditional generation is more complicated in terms of training.
  - For experimental purposes start with a small dataset and see if the gradients and initializations are in the right place for the model to train.

 ##Results